Buying your own device

 - Some devices are more suited to working with a lot of text, other devices are better for dealing with creative software applications.
 Some courses may require the use of very specialist software or devices, your course tutor will be able to advise on the format of your assessments and course materials which may help you make a decision.

 - Your course tutor will also be able to advise on the medium that your course will be taught through.
-If it is going to be taught via Blackboard or VC you should ensure that the device you purchase is able to run the required components for those applications.
-Blackboard Browser Checker is useful for checking compatibility.
+If it is going to be taught via Brightspace or VC you should ensure that the device you purchase is able to run the required components for those applications.
+Brightspace system check is useful for checking compatibility.

 - The university uses Office365 for student and staff email, there are certain browsers and operating systems that work best with this.
 You can check what is supported this via the Microsoft Website.